aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheAwsSecretsManagerPlugin.md

 To enable the AWS Secrets Manager Connection Plugin, add the plugin code `awsSecretsManager` to the [`wrapperPlugins`](../UsingTheJdbcDriver.md#connection-plugin-manager-parameters) value, or to the current [driver profile](../UsingTheJdbcDriver.md#connection-plugin-manager-parameters).

+This plugin requires valid AWS credentials.
+See more details at [AWS Credentials Configuration](../custom-configuration/AwsCredentialsConfiguration.md)

 ## AWS Secrets Manager Connection Plugin Parameters
 The following properties are required for the AWS Secrets Manager Connection Plugin to retrieve database credentials from the AWS Secrets Manager.